Desktops

 MWDL3 (2023-present) - "Chromium Sulfate"

-In May 2025, the previous display was replaced with an Innolux N116BCA-EA1 Rev. C1 and again in October 2025, the display was replaced with an Innolux N116BCA-EA1 Rev. C2 as the former display had many noticeable light spots.
+In May 2025, the previous display was replaced with an Innolux N116BCA-EA1 Rev. C1 and again in October 2025, the display was replaced with an Innolux N116BCA-EA1 Rev C2 as the former display had many noticeable light spots.
+The former display would now become part of MonitorCow MNC-N116BCA-EA1.

 Configuration as of October 19, 2025: